 - Many dive shops around

-This island is the most quiet and laidback of all the three Gilis - basically it’s the opposite of its two other sister islands.
+This island is the quietest and most laidback of all the 3 Gilis - basically, it’s the opposite of its 2 sister islands.
 Meno suits best for honeymooners and couples looking for total privacy and absolute rest and relaxation.
-The common partying crowds avoid Meno altogether, as there aren’t any nightlife scenes here due to its local village administration upholding a ban on any late night partying here.
-If you’re into a more culturally filled stay, with a slow paced island village life right out of your bungalow style room, then this is the place for you.
+The common partying crowds avoid Meno altogether, due to its local village administration upholding a ban on late-night partying.
+If you’re into a more culturally filled stay, with a slow paced island village life right out of your bungalow-style room, Gili Meno is the place for you.

-Boats depart from Sanur, Serangan Island, Tanjung Benoa and Padangbai, with transfers between the two other Gilis.
+Boats depart from Sanur, Serangan Island, Tanjung Benoa and Padangbai, with transfers between the 2 other Gilis.

 What’s good about Gili Meno: